dekuNukem/duckyPad/getting_started.md

 You can [use this app](https://github.com/dekuNukem/duckyPad-profile-autoswitcher) to **switch profiles automatically** based on **current active window**.
 Check it out!

-You can also control duckyPad from PC by sending HID commands, see above repo for details.
+You can also control duckyPad from PC by sending HID commands, see link for details.

 ### Careful with Passwords!

-It might be tempting to have duckyPad type out passwords, but it's probably **NOT** a good idea!
+It might be tempting to have duckyPad type out passwords, but it's **NOT** a good idea!

 All scripts are stored as **plain text** on SD card, and can be easily accessed with a card reader or though HID commands.

-duckyPad is NOT intended to be a security device, so use at your own risk.
+duckyPad is NOT designed to be a security device, so use at your own risk.

 ## Tips and Tricks